alexice/template-scala-parallel-svd-item-similarity/README.md

 selecting them, but some intuition can be used.
 As both year and duration are scaled to zero mean and unit standard deviation their weights represent their relative importance to any other attribute.

+The last parameter is __normalizeProjection__ (true / false).
+SVD with __dimensions__ < rank of item-attribute matrix is the approximation of the original matrix, so all vectors will be projections of original vectors into space with reduced dimensionality (__dimensions__).
+In this case dot product of vectors will be less then the cosine of the angle between them.
+To fix this it is good to normalize vectors after projection is done.
+It is not very necessary if singular values decay rate is high, in such case not much of information is lost due to projection.

 ## Versions